-This year we'll be celebrating the borough's internationally renowned music scene, with Roots, Rhythms & Records: The sounds and stories of African and Caribbean music in Hackney' at Hackney Museum.
+This year we'll be celebrating and exploring the power and politics of African and Caribbean style and hair with a community led exhibition at Hackney Museum.
 There'll also be film screenings, art workshops, discussions, live music and more.

 - Events at Hackney Youth Hubs